 For "lunch" (at 10:30) I had a chicken dish, with a lot of little extra side dishes.
 "Dinner" (at 16:30) was fettucini bolognase.

-Landed in Narita from the east.
+Landed in Narita from the south east.
 Went through immigration and customs.
 Then took Wello's advice and took the Keisei Skyliner direct to Ueno (only forty minutes and didn't have change trains).
 Figured out our way through Ueno station (the Skyliner arrives on the far western side and our hotel is on the eastern side).

 The hotel is fairly close to the station, when you know how to get out (exit 3!).
 Checked in and dumped our stuff, then I went out on a 7-Eleven run to pick up beer (that went down *very* well), and sandwiches and snackages.
 Then we collapsed.